Distribution-Free Model for Community Detection: Proofs under DFM

 Then, for all $t\geq 0$,

-where $\sigma^{2}:=\|\sum_{k}\mathbb{E}(X^{2}_{k})\|$. \end{thm} It should be emphasized that Theorem \ref{Bern} also has no constraint on the distribution of $\{X_{k}\}$ as long as $\{X_{k}\}$ are finite independent, random, self-adjoint matrices with expectation 0 and $\|X_{k}\|\leq R$, and this is the reason we can apply this theorem to bound $\|\hat{A}-\Omega\|$ without violating DFM's distribution-free property.
-Meanwhile, the fact Theorem \ref{Bern} requires $\|X_{k}\|\leq R$ is the fundamental reason that we consider the assumption of the first bullet in assumption \ref{assumeVar}.
+where $\sigma^{2}:=\|\sum_{k}\mathbb{E}(X^{2}_{k})\|$. \end{Theorem} It should be emphasized that Theorem \ref{Bern} also has no constraint on the distribution of $\{X_{k}\}$ as long as $\{X_{k}\}$ are finite independent, random, self-adjoint matrices with expectation 0 and $\|X_{k}\|\leq R$, and this is the reason we can apply this theorem to bound $\|\hat{A}-\Omega\|$ without violating DFM's distribution-free property.

 Let $e_{i}$ be an $n\times 1$ vector with $e_{i}(i)=1$ and $0$ elsewhere for $i\in[n]$.
 Set $H=\hat{A}-\Omega$, then $H=\sum_{i=1}^{n}\sum_{j=1}^{n}H(i,j)e_{i}e'_{j}$.
 Set $H^{(i,j)}=H(i,j)e_{i}e'_{j}$.
 Since $\mathbb{E}[H(i,j)]=\mathbb{E}[\hat{A}(i,j)-\Omega(i,j)]=\mathbb{E}[A(i,j)+W(i,j)-\Omega(i,j)]=\mathbb{E}[A(i,j)]-\Omega(i,j)+\mathbb{E}[W(i,j)]=0$, we have $\mathbb{E}[H^{(i,j)}]=0$ and